hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

     * Regularly save edits by clicking on SAVE `Layer` (floppy disk symbol next to the editing pen symbol)

 <a name="qgis-mod-boundary"></a>
-{% include image.html file="qgis-mod-boundary.png" alt="bm-7" caption="Modify the boundary polygon with a click on the centre cross (creates a new point) and dragging it to the next outest boundary point of the DEM points." %}
+{% include image.html file="qgis-mod-boundary.png" alt="basement qgis polygon" caption="Modify the boundary polygon with a click on the centre cross (creates a new point) and dragging it to the next outest boundary point of the DEM points." %}

 <a name="qgis-fin-boundary"></a>
-{% include image.html file="qgis-fin-boundary.png" alt="bm-8" caption="The final boundary (hull of the point cloud)." %}
+{% include image.html file="qgis-fin-boundary.png" alt="basement qgis boundary" caption="The final boundary (hull of the point cloud)." %}

 ## Breaklines<a name="breaklines"></a>